VoronDesign/VoronUsers/printer_mods/StvPtrsn/Skirts_320/README.md

 These bottom skirts have been modified to fit a 320mm build (frame footprint of 480mm x 480mm).

-One nice benefit is the extra 20mm provides just enough room to add a keystone jack to the filtered mains plug panel.

-What to print:<BR>
-If you use the standard plug_panel or the plug_panel_filtered_mains (without added keystone jack) then print all skirt STL's as indicated in their file names.
+If you use the standard rear plug panels (filtered mains or regular) then print the skirts as provided.

-If you use the filtered mains power plug and want a keystone jack spot then substitute in the 300mm build rear skirts.
+However, if you want to add a keystone jack to the filtered mains rear panel then print one each of the front_rear skirt and head over to my other mod for the rear skirts.

 Front View (the awesome accented front panel by <a href="https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/mjoaris/Mini12864_LCD_Mount_for_V2.4">Mjoaris</a> is shown but this works with the standard panel as well)
 ![Front View](Images/front.jpg)